y1ca1/vest/README.md

 # Vest: Verified, Secure, High-Performance Parsing and Serialization for Rust

-Anonymized code repository for Vest, a framework for high-performance, formally verified binary parsers and serializers that combines expressivity and ease of use with state-of-the-art correctness and security guarantees.
+Artifact for Vest, a framework for high-performance, formally verified binary parsers and serializers that combines expressivity and ease of use with state-of-the-art correctness and security guarantees.